nodejs/ecmascript-modules/doc/api/esm.md

 ## Package Scope and File Extensions

-The folder containing a `package.json` file, and all subfolders below that folder down until the next folder containing another `package.json`, is considered a _package scope_.
+A folder containing a `package.json` file, and all subfolders below that folder down until the next folder containing another `package.json`, is considered a _package scope_.
 The `"type"` field defines how `.js` and extensionless files should be treated within a particular `package.json` file’s